-Description Spare part number Fan for use in models L44556-001
+Description Spare part number Fan L45100-001

 NOTE: To properly ventilate the computer, allow at least 7.6 cm (3.0 in) of clearance on the sides of the computer.
 The computer uses an electric fan for ventilation.
 The fan is controlled by a temperature sensor and is designed to turn on automatically when high temperature conditions exist.
 These conditions are affected by high external temperatures, system power consumption, power management/battery conservation configurations, battery fast charging, and software requirements.
 Exhaust air is displaced through the ventilation grill.